jsseidel/rclouddocs/1.8/guidoc/guioverview.md

 ### Opening and closing panels

-Clicking on the title of a panel opens and closes (and resizes in some cases) RCloud panels, such as Notebooks and Search.
+Clicking on the title of a panel, such as Notebooks and Search, opens, closes, and in some cases, resizes it.

 ### Opening and closing all panels